BetterIncongito-Roblox/BetterIncongito/README.md

 This repository is a resource for learning and understanding.
 We hope that by making this code available, we can support the community in using and improving their own software safely and effectively.

 ## License
 Please ensure you **[read and follow the license](/LICENSE.md)** associated with this project.
 The license outlines the permissible uses and restrictions for this code.
 Adhering to these terms is crucial for legal use and further development of the software.
+TDLR: You Cant Skid This

 ## Credits